echolab-stanford/loss_damage/README.md

 5. computing discounted damages under preturbed scenario.

 ## User suitability
 You can use your PC to generate temperature changes from the FaIR model.
 In order to generate the numbers reported in figures (), we suggest using a remote server with the required number of CPUs.
+The software needed to process and analyze the data are R and Python.
+Rstudio Version 2024.12.1+563 (2024.12.1+563) was used for teh R scripts, and Jupyter Notebook (via Anacondda base environment) was used for the Python part of the scripts.

-# Set up
+# Workflow

-## Python and R

 ## 1. Generating changes in temperature from FaIR
 ## 2. Generating the global warming ratio